codefresh-io/docs.codefresh.io/_docs/runtime/hosted-runtime.md

 {:start="3"}
 1. Select the **Git Organization for which to create the repos**.
+  >If the organization does not appear in the list, you need to authorize access to it.
+See [Authorize organizations/projects]({{site.baseurl}}/docs/administration/hosted-authorize-orgs/).
 1. Click **Create**.
   Codefresh creates the two Git repositories in the paths shown.